 Laws of Reciprocity

-Laws of Reciprocity Prevail One must not be very smart to understand the rules of reciprocity.
-Social psychologists call it The Law of Reciprocity – and it basically says that when someone does something nice for you, you will have a deep-rooted psychological urge to do something nice in return.
-As a matter of fact, you may even reciprocate with a gesture far more generous than their original good deed.
-Some call it a "bargained for exchange," others a "quid pro quo."
+Laws of Reciprocity Prevail Some call it The Law of Reciprocity – and it says that when someone does something nice for you, you will have a deep-rooted psychological urge to do something nice in return.
+You may even reciprocate with a gesture far more generous than their original good deed.
+Some call it a "bargained-for exchange," others a "quid pro quo."
 A baby can follow these statutes.
+One need not be brilliant to understand the rules of reciprocity.
 Nevertheless, many of us still miss the point.
 Some would rather see the entire planet Earth suffer because of misplaced ideology.
 Wouldn't the Earth be a more safe and enjoyable place to live if a simple majority of us embraced these universal laws to guide us?
-Turn Around Your Thinking We have reached a horrid place in our world that could be easily turned around if we simply studied our children.
+Turn Around Your Thinking We have reached a horrible place in our world!
+But, we must study our children to turn this around quickly.
 We can now learn more from children than we can teach them.
-Computers, artificial intelligence, robotics, and only God knows what, provide our children with more knowledge than a parent could ever provide.
-There have been many literary works designed specifically to address how we can make the most out of the universal laws of reciprocity.
-Most religious treatises contain passages that truly slam home points that enlighten us.
-It is sad to say however that many who live by the sacred words of religious documents fall short in using these words of wisdom to make our world a better place to live.
-Once we understand that giving is more important than receiving, then we can all start benefiting from the laws of reciprocity.
+Computers, artificial intelligence, robotics, and only God knows what provide our children with more knowledge than a parent could ever provide.
+There have been many literary works explicitly designed to address how we can make the most out of the universal laws of reciprocity.
+Likewise, most religious treatises contain passages that indeed slam home points that enlighten us.
+However, it is sad to say that many who live by the sacred words of religious documents fall short in using these words of wisdom to make our world a better place to live.
+Once we understand that giving is more important than receiving, we can all start benefiting from reciprocity laws.
 The Cure First, we must cure ourselves of the disease of selfishness.
-Many that have lost employment, and suffered through economic downturns are now realizing the benefits of the laws of reciprocity.
-The point is driven home more so when one is in need of providing food or shelter for his or her family or overcoming a serious illness.
-It 's hard to forget the hand that feeds us.
+Many who have lost employment and suffered through economic downturns are now realizing the benefits of reciprocity laws.
+When one needs to provide food or shelter for his or her family or overcome a severe illness, we become more pointed.
+Yet, it's hard to forget the hand that feeds us.
 Once we have recovered from our downfalls, regardless of what they may have been, acts of generosity that lifted us during our trying times remain in our minds.
 We then become an accelerant to propagate the laws of reciprocity.
-Many that once opposed governmental health care laws and legislation that placed food on their tables are now becoming more aware of the importance of these rules.
+As a result, many that once opposed governmental health care laws and legislation that placed food on their tables are now becoming more aware of the importance of these rules.
 Most of us wish not to receive.
 We prefer to give.
-Givings is what makes the laws of reciprocity so dynamic.
-Businesses that effectively use the rules of exchange can influence the world to become a better place for us all.
+Giving is what makes the laws of reciprocity so dynamic.
+Businesses that effectively use these rules of exchange can influence the world to become a better place for us all.
 Get our newsletter HERE!